Perch (restaurant): History

+Concept

 Since its opening, Champagne-Lagarde has introduced several iterations of Perch's dining format.
 Initially, the restaurant offered a five-course tasting menu during an early seating and a nine-course menu later in the evening.
 It also split the restaurant between a main 'dining area' and a 'lounge area', with the former offering the tasting menu and the latter offering a la carte dining and cocktails.
 As of 2025, Perch has unified its dining areas and exclusively offers a nine-course tasting menu, as well as an optional beverage pairing consisting of a mix of wines and cocktails.

 Perch is also noted for its commitment to sustainability and minimizing food waste in the kitchen.
 The restaurant incorporates byproducts and trimmings from meal preparation into the menu, such as in a consommé made from kitchen scraps.
 Champagne-Lagarde has stated his goal of a zero-waste philosophy in informing the restaurant's approach to fine dining.